Database Diagram (ERD) Design Tool for SQL Server

 - Try to restart the application and export the diagram again.

-With dbForge Database Diagram Tool, you can customize diagram visualization to fit your needs.
+The Studio helps you customize diagram visualization to meet your needs.

 Notations.
 You can choose between two common data modeling notations: